Harvinator/back-end-instructions/readme.txt

 == Changelog ==

+= 2.3 =
+* Discovered an issue where instructions that were created before version 2.2 would not show up anywhere after the upgrade.
+My bad.
+Variable misnaming.
+It's now fixed.

 = 2.2 =
 * tested in WordPress 3.5-alpha, minor bug fixes and code cleanup for the upcoming WordPress release.